-Sentinel events are an unexpected occurrence involving death, serious physical injury or major permanent loss of organ function.
-Examples include wrong side/site surgery, wrong blood product, and falls with serious injuries.
-A near miss, also known as a "good catch," is an event that occurred but did NOT result in death, serious physical injury or major permanent loss of organ function, but could result in these if there is a re-occurrence, or if it occurred in a different patient or setting.
-Near miss should also be reported in the incident reporting system (Verge) as an opportunity for the hospital to review systems that may have contributed to the event.
-Refer to MNH Policy PP-NH-S101.
+A sentinel event is an unexpected occurrence involving death, serious physical injury or major permanent loss of organ function.
+Some examples include wrong side/site surgery, wrong blood product, and falls with serious injuries.
+A near miss, also known as a good catch, is an event that occurred but did not result in death, serious physical injury or major permanent loss of organ function, but could result in these if there is a re-occurrence, or if it occurred in a different patient or setting.
+These should also be reported as an opportunity for the hospital to review systems that may have contributed to the event.
+Sentinel Event Policy: S101 Sentinel Events (Serious Adverse June 2018)